Srishti-1602/2-Wheel-Phone-Controlled-Robot/README.md

          If you want to learn other ways to power Arduino Uno and Motor Driver, [here](https://create.arduino.cc/projecthub/ryanchan/how-to-use-the-l298n-motor-driver-b124c5) is a very good explanation.

+- **Step 2-** Make an app for ON / OFF of built in LED of NodeMCU, if you don't know Android Development make the app from [MIT app inventor](https://appinventor.mit.edu/).
+- **Step 3-** Now connect NodeMCU to your PC and check if it is working fine, by adding the required code in it, and use the application from step 2.
+If the built in LED swithes ON/ OFF when you give the command through app, then your Wifi Module is working perfectly.